 The number of sperm in these samples did vary, but for the most part, it was well below the quantity found in actual ejaculate fluid.
 These men had urinated prior to sample collection.
 As the jury is still out, so to speak, most reputable sources will state that, yes, precum can contain sperm.
 That sperm may not be eliminated by urination.

 What are the chances of pregnancy with precum?

-The only data on this topic assumes vaginal sex (meaning it may not apply to things such as “grinding” or other situations where there was no penetration) in couples under 35.
-Unfortunately, there is also no data as far as by-the-act statistics, i.e. the chances of becoming pregnant from a single act involving only precum.
+The only data on precum pregnancy odds assumes vaginal sex (meaning it may not apply to things such as anal sex, “grinding,” or situations where there was no penetration) in couples under 35.
+Unfortunately, there is also no data as far as by-the-act statistics, i.e. the chances of becoming pregnant from a single sexual act involving only precum.
 So, what do we know?

 If you average that all out to a monthly basis, you get around a 1 to 2 percent precum pregnancy chance as a likely statistic for a one-time incident during any given month.

 Is there a way to reduce the risk of pregnancy from precum?